Invest 93W – Pacific

 The 2025 central North Pacific hurricane season has ended.
 As such, the final routine Tropical Cyclone Activity Report for the 2025 season has been issued.
 Routine issuance of this section of the PDC product will resume on June 1, 2026.
 During the off-season, Special Tropical Weather Outlooks will be issued as conditions warrant by the CPHC.

-Western Pacific, Indian Ocean, and adjacent Seas
+Western Pacific, Indian Ocean, and adjacent Seas: There are no Tropical Cyclones

->>> There’s an area of disturbed weather being referred to as Invest 93W which is located approximately 139 NM east-southeast of Legazpi
+There’s an area of disturbed weather being referred to as Invest 93W, which is located approximately 14 NM southeast of Chuuk.

-The potential for the development of a significant tropical cyclone within the next 24 hours remains high.
+The potential for the development of a significant tropical cyclone within the next 24 hours is low.